 }

-Note: Be sure that these permissions aren't denied at the AWS Organizations level.
+Note: Make sure that your configuration doesn't block the preceding permissions at the AWS Organizations level.

-There might be delays in making these changes at the task level.
-Therefore, wait for some time after you attach the policy to the task role, and then run the execute-command command.
+There might be delays when you update the task role permissions.
+Wait for a few minutes after you attach the policy to the task role, and then run the execute-command command.

 Check the IAM user or role permissions